espressif/arduino-esp32/docs/source/tutorials/partition_table.rst

 Using a Custom Partition Scheme
 -------------------------------

-To create your own partition table, you can create the ``partitions.csv`` file in the same folder you created your sketch.
+To create your own partition table, you can create the ``partitions.csv`` file **in the same folder you created your sketch**.
 The build system will automatically pick the partition table file and use it instead of the predefined ones.

 Here is an example you can use for a custom partition table: